-Likewise, inside this process the compliance with the tolerance limits established by the Board of Directors through different approved risk management policies is monitored.
+Likewise, inside this process the compliance with the tolerance limits established by the Board of Directors is monitored.

 2.4.
 Internal control system

 2.4.a.
 Internal control system

 The internal control system implemented in the entity is based on the general lines and directives established in the entity's Internal Control policy.